 Connecticut does pay additional benefits on top of your SSI monthly payment if you meet that state-run program’s rules.
 However, this extra money is not available to people that currently receive SAGA or SSDI payments.
 Here’s how much extra money you may get on from Connecticut’s state supplement program:

-- $39/person, or $78/couple for SSI beneficiaries living in Medicaid facilities
+- $39 per person, or $78 per couple for people on SSI living in Medicaid facilities

 This money is in addition to your Connecticut disability benefits from the federal SSI program each month.
-That means individuals may get up to $1,009/month; couples, up to $1,535/month in Connecticut disability benefits.
-To apply for all state-administered SSP or SAGA cash payments, discounted health care and other benefits, start your application online now.
+That means individuals may get up to $1,082 per month; couples, up to $1,645 per month in Connecticut disability.
+To apply for Connecticut SSP or SAGA cash payments, health care and other benefits, start your application online now.

 You May Qualify for Legal Assistance

-Having a Connecticut disability lawyer file your benefits claim nearly triples your benefit approval chances.
-It also makes you more likely to get your first payment within six months after your application date.
-All Connecticut disability attorneys work on contingency, so you’ll pay nothing for legal assistance now.
-In fact, you can get a free, no-obligation consultation with a Social Security attorney today about your claim.
+Having a lawyer file your benefits claim nearly triples your chances for success.
+It also makes you more likely to get your first payment within six months.
+All Connecticut disability attorneys work on contingency.
+This means you’ll pay nothing for expert claim help now.
+In fact, you can get a free phone call with a local Social Security attorney to discuss your claim.

 Using a Connecticut disability lawyer costs $0 unless your case wins.
-And if you do win, then you’ll only pay a small, one-time fee.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation